joebb97/joebb-website-source/content/about/faq.md

 Much of programming and tech is quite subjective with only some absolutes.
 The above disclaimer is quite important.

-If you disagree with the content you see here don't hesitate to reach out.
+If you disagree with the content you see here, don't hesitate to reach out.
 I love discussing most all topics related to tech, even the most subjective ones.